shreya-gan/group_contract/README.md

 Each member should "sign" (you can just type out your name) at the bottom of the submission.

-Hana Salehi, Shreya Gandhi, Zachary Wirth
+Hana Salehi, Shreya Gandhi, Zachary Wirth, Jacky Zhong